orvpagadua/Philippine-Refugee-Statistics-Exploratory-Data-Analysis/README.md

 Questions to be Explored

-From which countries has Canada admitted the highest number of refugees?
+1. From which countries has Philippines admitted the highest number of refugees?
-What are the total number of resettled refugees in Canada per year?
+2. What are the total number of resettled refugees in Philippines per year?
-What are the countries of origin for the majority of asylum claims made in Canada?
+3. What are the countries of origin for the majority of asylum claims made in Philippines?
-What is the total number of asylum claims made in Canada every year?
+4. What is the total number of asylum claims made in Philippines every year?
-What are the general trends in refugee and asylum statistics from 2012-2022?
+5. What are the general trends in refugee and asylum statistics from 2017-2022?